 Once the chicken reaches 160 degrees, you can add the sauce and continue to cook.
 Then let it rest for 5-10 minutes before serving.
 As it rests, the chicken temperature will continue to rise.

 The pieces shouldn’t be touching each other, or it’s going to take a lot longer to come to temperature.
+You do need some space so that the hot air can circulate around each piece really well and get the outer texture you want.

 You only need a few ingredients and don’t really need to use the sauce if you don’t want to.
 BUT let me tell you that it does take these over the top when you do lather that on.